Drone photo of Roatan Island

 Roatan’s Topography: A Mountainous Terrain

 Roatan has a mountainous backbone; only 2% is considered level (less < 5% grade).
 Its steep peaks, some rising as high as 1,300 feet, make the island poorly suited for agriculture.
-While most of the island possesses slopes between 30 and 75%, they can attain slopes of 90% in some areas.
+While most of the island has slopes between 30 and 75%, it can reach 90% in some areas.
 Most level areas are swampy.

 Climate and Weather Patterns in Roatan

-Temperatures on Roatan hover between 77 and 88 ° F. The rainy period occurs between October and January.
-Rainfall exceeds 6 ft or 2,000 mm annually, most of which falls during the rainy season.
-While the length of the dry season can vary, the average length of this period is three months.
-Less than 100 mm of precipitation occurs from February through June, with the period of dry soil occurring from March through May.
-The warm crystal clear waters surrounding Roatán range from 78˚ to 84 ° F.
+Temperatures on Roatan hover between 77 and 88 °F. The rainy period occurs between October and January.
+Rainfall exceeds 6 ft (2,000 mm) annually, most of which falls during the rainy season.
+While the length of the dry season can vary, the average is three months.
+Precipitation totals less than 100 mm from February through June, with the period of dry soil from March through May.
+The warm, crystal-clear waters surrounding Roatán range from 78˚ to 84 °F.

 Wind and Humidity: Roatan’s Atmospheric Conditions

 The Bay Islands lie in the trade wind belt, and east-to-southeast trade winds with 19 to 26 mph velocities are relatively constant.
-Periods of up to five days of dead calm are common in August, and each winter, five to seven North American cold fronts (“northers”) reach the islands, bringing wind shifts to the north and west, overcast skies, and prolonged rainfall.
-On the northern coast of the islands, winds typically blow from the east.
+Periods of up to 5 days of dead calm are common in August, and each winter, 5 to 7 North American cold fronts (“northers”) reach the islands, bringing wind shifts to the north and west, overcast skies, and prolonged rainfall.
+On the islands’ northern coast, winds typically blow from the east.
 The almost continuous influence of trade winds results in a characteristic condition of high relative humidity.
-While Roatán lies further west than the paths of most Atlantic hurricanes, one large one is estimated every ten years.
+While Roatán lies farther west than the paths of most Atlantic hurricanes, one large one is estimated to occur every 10 years.
 Before Hurricane Mitch in 1998, Hurricane Fifi in 1974 was the worst in recent times: wind speeds reached over 100 miles per hour, and over 20 inches of rain fell.

 Flora: Roatan’s Rich Botanical Diversity

-The island vegetation has been modified over the years as agriculture and exotic species have been introduced (cashews, mangos, almonds).
+The island’s vegetation has been modified over the years as agriculture and the introduction of exotic species (cashews, mangos, almonds) have occurred.
 Despite the alteration, the warm, moist climate still supports a lush diversity of plant life.
 Over 50% of the island is under some forest cover.
 Several vegetative types prevail.
 Primary, secondary, mixed, and pine forests are found on the higher ridges.
-Located on the lower valley slopes are small rainforests like growths of tall hardwoods, dense palms, lianas, orchids, and ferns.
+Located on the lower valley slopes are small rainforests, like growths of tall hardwoods, dense palms, lianas, orchids, and ferns.
 A thorn-scrub association is somewhat widespread in Roatan.
 There are also several areas of concentrated mangrove cover and beach vegetation around the island.
-The native pines and oaks that impressed Columbus into naming the Bay Islands after them still exist, although they no longer cover such an extensive area.
+The native pines and oaks that inspired Columbus to name the Bay Islands after them still exist, though they no longer cover such a large area.
 Other native species include the gumbo-limbo, cecropia, strangler fig, and many different palms.
 The trunks and branches of each tree are home to a variety of orchids, lianas, ferns, and bromeliads.
-Drier sites are home to acacia and mimosa with their sharp thorns.
+Drier sites are home to acacia and mimosa, both with sharp thorns.

 Roatan’s Wildlife: A Haven for Endemic Species

-The terrestrial ecosystems on Roatan support an abundance of wildlife.
-While many species found here are the same animals on the mainland, the isolation of the Bay Islands has provided an opportunity for some endemic species to evolve.
-There are presently nine species and two sub-species of animals endemic to the Bay Islands.
+The terrestrial ecosystems on Roatan support abundant wildlife.
+While many species found here are the same as those on the mainland, the Bay Islands’ isolation has allowed some endemic species to evolve.
+There are presently nine species and two subspecies of animals endemic to the Bay Islands.
 Some of these species are the Roatán Parrot (Amazona xantholora), the Roatán Agouti (Dasyprocta ruatanica), the Roatán Coral Snake (Micrurus ruatanica), the Marmosa (Marmosa ruatanica) (mouse opossum), and the Rosy Boa (Boa constrictor).
 Five species are mollusks, as described by Professor Emilio Garcia of Louisiana State University in cooperation with RIMS.
 Wildlife that is extinct or extirpated from the Bay Islands includes the Caribbean Monk Seal (now extinct), the West Indian Manatee, and the Brown and Red-Footed Boobies.

 Embracing Roatan’s Natural Beauty

 We reflect on the remarkable tapestry of Roatan’s attributes.
-Nestled in the Western Caribbean, this island emerges as a symphony of nature, with its rugged mountains, lush forests, and diverse wildlife, including several endemic species.
+Nestled in the Western Caribbean, this island is a symphony of nature, with rugged mountains, lush forests, and diverse wildlife, including several endemic species.
 Its climate, shaped by trade winds and seasonal variations, adds to the island’s allure, creating a haven for adventure and relaxation.
-The unique blend of geographical features and rich biodiversity underscores Roatan’s status as a jewel of the Caribbean.
+The unique blend of geographical features and rich biodiversity underscores Roatan’s status as a Caribbean jewel.
 As we consider its delicate ecosystems and the rare beauty they harbor, there’s a compelling call for mindful exploration and conservation.
-Roatan isn’t just a destination; it’s a vibrant, living ecosystem that invites us to immerse in its natural splendor while advocating for its preservation.
+Roatan isn’t just a destination; it’s a vibrant, living ecosystem that invites us to immerse ourselves in its natural splendor while advocating for its preservation.